ruby/TryRuby/source/articles/2015-01-03-app-development.html.markdown

 and feel of your website, regardless of the size or type of device used by your customer.

 But your customer will still need constant internet access to use your service.
 Fortunately the web browser can help us here as well.
-HTML R5 enabled web browsers support something called local storage, which you can use to make the customer think he/she is still connected to your service.
+HTML 5 enabled web browsers support something called local storage and service workers, which you can use to make the customer think he/she is still connected to your service.
 When an internet connection becomes available again, you can sync changes.
 I am not saying that this is easy to do, far from it, but it's do-able.

 One thing that can make life easier is to use <a href="http://opalrb.com/" target="_blank">Opal</a>.